home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 # Security

 Add-on security should be a matter of pride.
-You should strive for the highest level of security you can possibly attain within your skills and your Add-on limitations.
-If your Add-on has a lower security rating, then users will be less likely to trust it.
-You can use the following table to adjust your Add-on Security.
+You should strive for the highest level of security you can possibly attain.
+If your add-on has a lower security rating, then users will be less likely to trust it.
+You can use the following table to adjust your add-on security.

 | Action | Change | Notes |
 |---|---|---|